iraf-community/pyraf/docs/pyraf_tutorial.rst

 * The **:.markcur** directive is recognized.
 It toggles the cursor marking mode (**:.markcur+** enables it, **:.markcur-** disables it).
-Currently this directive cannot be abbreviated.
+This directive cannot be abbreviated.

 Help for interactive IRAF tasks can usually be invoked by typing **?**; the output appears in the terminal window.
 Output produced while in cursor-mode (e.g., readouts of the cursor position) appear on the status line at the bottom of the graphics window.
 Note that the status line has scrollbars allowing previous output to be recalled.

-It is likely much of the additional functionality of CL level gcur commands (zooming, etc.) will also find its way into menus or other GUI elements of the PyRAF graphics window.
-Where possible we also will try to make these available through the keystroke commands familiar to expert IRAF users.

 PyRAF attempts to manipulate the window focus and the cursor location in a sensible way.
 For example, if you start an interactive graphics